The Penalties for Canceling an Insurance Policy

 Each insurance company is different, so part of your evaluation of which insurance company you will work with should involve understanding their payment terms and making sure they are convenient for you.
 Many insurance companies may take 2/12ths of the premium on the first installment.
 Find out all the details before you sign on, to make sure you will not have a payment problem or get canceled.

-Why Do I Owe the Insurance Company Money, Even Though I Have Been Paying Monthly?
+Why You Owe the Insurance Company Money, Even Though You Have Been Paying Monthly